PKD and Employment

 - Check your company’s sickness policy.
 Does sickness related to disability count in terms of the sickness procedure?

-- Be aware how many days you have had off for reasons other than your PKD.
+- Keep a note of how many days you have had off for PKD and for unrelated reasons.

-If your absence related to PKD is being counted as sick leave, question this.
-Bear in mind that absences not related to PKD (e.g. due to a head cold) will still be counted in any absence management scheme.
+If your absence related to PKD is being counted as sick leave, ask why.
+Bear in mind that absences not related to PKD (e.g. due to a head cold) will be counted in any absence management scheme.

-If your employer issues a warning to you for PKD-related absence, it’s a good idea to seek union support if you’re a member, or contact ACAS who can advise you along the way.
+If your employer issues a warning to you for PKD-related absence, it’s a good idea to seek union support if you’re a member.
+Alternatively, contact ACAS in Britain or the LRS in Northern Ireland who can advise you along the way.

-It’s illegal for companies to discriminate or mistreat an employee who is covered by the Equality Act.
-However, there may come a point when your employer takes the view that you’re not fulfilling your contract of employment.
-They could take steps to dismiss you on grounds of, for example, needing to run a profitable business, business efficacy and reducing costs, or for health and safety reasons.
-This could happen, for example, if you have ongoing long-term illness or require further adjustments that they cannot make.
+It’s illegal for companies to discriminate or mistreat an employee who is protected by the Equality Act.
+However, there may come a point when your employer takes the view that you’re not able to perform your duties anymore and they have made reasonable adjustments to remove any disadvantages.
+They could take steps to dismiss you on capability grounds due to ill health.

-Your employer should demonstrate that your dismissal is fair.
-So, in the case of you not meeting the requirements of your job due to your disability, for example, they could:
+Your employer must demonstrate that your dismissal is fair.
+For example, if you’re not meeting the requirements of your job due to disability, they could:

 - document the reasonable adjustments they have already made